IMPORTANT UPDATE (as of April 24, 2021):

 The 2021 package contains roughly $284 billion to replenish the Paycheck Protection Program (PPP), an additional $20 billion for the EIDL program, in addition to allowing new types of businesses access to these funds.

 PLEASE NOTE: THE EIDL ADVANCE PROGRAM IS NOT CURRENTLY OPEN FOR NEW APPLICATIONS.
 The SBA is focusing first on Targeted EIDL Advances (see below) to people who applied for the EIDL program last year but were underfunded or unable to receive an EIDL grant due to lack of program funding.
-There haven’t been any announcements about when businesses may start to apply for new EIDL grants/advances.
-We anticipate updates on this program over the coming weeks.
-We expect the EIDL advance program to re-open in early February, 2021, starting with Targeted EIDL Advances.
+The EIDL advance program re-opened in February 2021, starting with Targeted EIDL Advances.

 On Monday, March 30, 2020, the U.S. Small Business Administration launched a disaster loan assistance program that awards $10,000 grants to eligible American small businesses.
-If your business has been impacted by the novel coronavirus (COVID-19), it’s important to apply for these grants as soon as the program opens up again.
+If your business has been impacted by the novel coronavirus (COVID-19), it’s important to apply for these grants as soon as possible.

 Get your PPP loan or second draw PPP loan through Womply!
 Womply has helped over 200,000 businesses get their PPP funding.
 It’s free to apply for a PPP loan, and Womply can help connect you with an SBA lender that’s right for you!
 Start your PPP application.